Sometimes, everything is difficult. Even your friends.

 It should have been a good thing when Lucky called Sunday night.
 It should have been an opportunity to catch up on each other’s lives.
 Share a laugh.
 Commiserate about work and aging parents.
 A pause in the rat race.

 But Lucky is feeling the sting of late middle-age.
-And with it, the realization that whatever he hasn’t done will, at this point, likely remain that way until death.
+And with it, the realization that whatever he hasn’t done will, at this point, likely remain that way.
 It has its talons deep into his flesh, especially in this, the age of diminished opportunities.

 Despite what we say on Facebook and on Twitter, change provokes anxiety in all of us.
 But in Lucky’s case, it was something more.
 It was paralyzing.
-This sense of life having passed him by has curdled into something far-uglier.
+And now his sense of life having passed him by has curdled into something ugly.
 Anger.
 Rage.
 Jealousy.

 Sunday night, it careened into finger-pointing and accusations.
 He brought up a long-ago dinner he paid for, a dinner I had in no way, shape or form solicited.
 "It's on me" he said with a casual wave of his hand.